 This month, we traveled to Bangladesh, Thailand and Vietnam where we met with over 20 companies.
 Bangladesh is the fastest-growing country in the world with an active equity market, and many of the companies we saw have incredible growth opportunities.
 For example, mobile phone penetration in Bangladesh is one of the lowest in the world, and given that 4G doesn’t yet exist, data usage per capita is relatively low.
 However, the growing consuming class and the introduction of 4G next year should significantly increase data, a high-margin business.
 This will greatly benefit the leading telecom provider.

 Vietnam with its monsoon season was a contrast to dry Dubai.
 The Vietnamese market has become more expensive over the year, but we still found pockets of value in both Hanoi and Ho Chi Minh City.
 The country seemed to be on track to achieve its nearly 7% GDP expansion, given high growth in exports, construction and other local consumption.
 Vietnam has continued to benefit from manufacturing moving away from a more expensive China, while the growing middle class has continued buying homes.
-Our top holding, an industrial manufacturer, has been in a good position to benefit from both of these trends and grow faster than the market because of its favorable cost position.
+The fund's top holding, an industrial manufacturer, has been in a good position to benefit from both of these trends and grow faster than the market because of its favorable cost position.
 The company seems to be in a very healthy standing until at least 2020 when the anti-dumping steel tariffs will be revisited.

-We invest in inexpensive companies.
+The fund invests in inexpensive companies.
 During the past twenty years, value has outperformed the overall emerging markets.
 This year, however, has been a notable exception with value underperforming growth by 25% (normal variation has ranged between 1-7%).
 Different themes function at different times, but such variation also creates opportunities.
 If, for example, value delivered without fail, the theme would cease to exist.
 The more immediate perspective is that value cases are now even more attractive compared to the rest of the market.
 In the end, it’s good to also note that chasing the flavor of the day will almost always get you there late.

 We spent November searching for cheap, quality companies in Pakistan and Saudi Arabia.
 In Pakistan, we met with the only local PVC manufacturer.
 The company was inexpensive, and it was enjoying the 17% growth rate of the domestic market.
 Many companies in Saudi looked cheap given the macro uncertainties, so the challenge there is finding stable earnings.
 We like a car rental franchisee which will likely benefit from the regulations changing next year to allow women to drive.
 We will keep our eyes open there for any additional risks or opportunities.